 In Collaborative Divorce, we have the benefit of using a professional team.
 The team includes mental health professionals and child specialists who provide expertise regarding talking to children about divorce.
-The mental health professionals serve as divorce coaches for the parties going through the divorce, while the child specialist is a mental health professional specifically … [Read more...] about Tips for Telling Your Kids that You Are Getting a Divorce
+The mental health professionals serve as divorce coaches for the parties going through the divorce, while the child specialist is a mental health professional specifically trained in … [Read more...] about Tips for Telling Your Kids that You Are Getting a Divorce

 There are many benefits to a Collaborative Divorce particularly when compared to the traditional litigated divorce.
 Privacy and confidentially are examples of how collaboration is in the best interest of the couple and of their children.
 What is Public Information in a Traditional Divorce Case?
 Disclosure of income.
 In a litigated divorce, documents regarding your financial … [Read more...] about Divorce: Keeping it Private

 Collaborative Divorce is a process that puts you in charge of your divorce.
 In the traditional adversarial divorce process, the judge makes the final decisions.
 In a Collaborative case, you and your spouse make the decisions that are best suited for you and your family.
-Through Collaborative, we form a team of professionals who are trained in their specific area to help … [Read more...] about Benefits of Using the Collaborative Divorce Process
+Through Collaborative, we form a team of professionals who are trained in their specific area to help support and … [Read more...] about Benefits of Using the Collaborative Divorce Process